-We support the dignity of and involvement of people living with HIV including the principles stated in the Denver Principles and the Paris Declaration’s statement on the greater involvement of people living with HIV/AIDS (GIPA principle).
+We support the dignity of and involvement of people living with HIV including the principles stated in the Denver Principles and the Paris Declaration’s statement on the greater involvement of people living with HIV and AIDS (GIPA principle).

-We do not discriminate against anyone regardless of his or her skin colour, religion, sexual preference, gender, education, culture or country of origin.
+We do not discriminate against anyone regardless of their ethnicity, socio economic status, age, occupation, religion, sexual orientation, sexual behaviour, gender identity, gender expression and sex characteristics (GIESC), education, culture or country of origin.

-4. Inclusion of those most at-risk of HIV infection and, especially, marginalized populations affected by HIV
+4. Inclusion of those living with and most-at-risk of HIV infection, and especially, marginalized populations affected by HIV;

-We support prevention strategies informed by scientific evidence not ideology.
+We support an HIV response informed by scientific and practice based evidence not ideology.

 We agree that, while working together as a Delegation to achieve our Mission, we: